frankliu197/Git-tutorial/GIT.md

 Often, you may commit too early and forget to commit some other changes.
 To recommit the changes with the last commit you did, use the commits <code>--amend</code> option.

-For example, if the developer has decided to recode *subtraction.txt*, he/she will execute the following commands:
+For example, if you decided to recode *subtraction.txt*, you can recommit using the <code>--amend</code> option.
 ```
 $ git add .
 $ git commit --amend